nbransby/dialogue-builder/README.md

 [coverage-image]:https://codecov.io/gh/nbransby/dialogue-builder/branch/master/graph/badge.svg
 [coverage-url]:https://codecov.io/gh/nbransby/dialogue-builder

-The goal of this library is to enable you to write a static bot dialogue in a highly readable way that allows you to review the dialogue at a glance, it currently has been designed to work with Facebook Messenger bots only.
+The goal of this library is to enable you to write a static bot dialogue in JavaScript or TypeScript.
+It utilises template literals to enable you to write dialogue in a highly readable way making it easier to review the dialogue at a glance, it currently has been designed to work with Facebook Messenger bots only.

 ```javascript
 exports.default = dialogue('Onboarding ', (name) => [